eleroy3/awesome-gee-community-datasets/docs/projects/salinity.md

 # Global Surface water and groundwater salinity measurements (1980-2019)

 This data contains a new global salinity database, compiled from electrical conductivity (EC) monitoring data of both surface water (rivers, lakes/reservoirs) and groundwater locations over the period 1980-2019.
 The database includes information from over 16.3 million samples, from 45,103 surface water locations and 208,550 groundwater locations around the world.
+You can [download the dataset here](https://doi.pangaea.de/10.1594/PANGAEA.913939?format=html#download).
+You can [read the article here](https://www.nature.com/articles/s41597-020-0562-z)

+#### Source Data Structure
 The database consists of three categories;
 1. River Data
 2. Lake/Reservoir Data
 3. Groundwater Data

 Each category have two associated data files in csv-format, one containing the full salinity data, and one summary file currently the full salinity datasets are ingested.
-You can [download the dataset here](https://doi.pangaea.de/10.1594/PANGAEA.913939?format=html#download).
-You can [read the article here](https://www.nature.com/articles/s41597-020-0562-z)

-#### Data Citation
+#### Citation

+Data Citation:

 ```
 Thorslund, Josefin; van Vliet, Michelle T H (2020): A global salinity dataset of surface water
 and groundwater measurements from 1980-2019.
 PANGAEA, https://doi.org/10.1594/PANGAEA.913939
 ```

-#### Paper Citation
+Paper Citation:

 ```
 Thorslund, Josefin, and Michelle TH van Vliet. "a global dataset of surface water and groundwater